Introduction to Social Media Marketing Platform

 Every individual will have his own political ideologies and religious convictions, but they should not be shared on business Social media marketing platforms, be it Twitter, Facebook, and Linkedin.
 If you want to criticize a ruling or opposition political party or take a stand on a religious issue, you can use your personal blog or any other media to air your views, and it should not be reflected as the views of the business organization or in your capacity as owner or head of the institution.
 It should be reflected as personal views.

 Apart from the fact that it does not make business sense, it could also upset the customers and the general public.
-Even among people who share the same faith, there could be a difference of opinion on issues related to the church, temple or mosque or related institutions, on practices, stand taken on an issue by religious leaders or socio-political issues.
+Even among people who share the same faith, there could be a difference of opinion on issues related to the church, temple or mosque, or related institutions, on practices, stand taken on an issue by religious leaders or socio-political issues.
 In such a pluralistic scenario within a religious congregation itself, even a well-meaning comment from a business owner can spark a huge controversy.
-It could then be discussed, taken out of context, criticized and commented upon.
+It could then be discussed, taken out of context, criticized, and commented upon.
 Apart from getting negative publicity for the individual, it may harm their business prospects also if it hurts one section of a religious community while being pitted against the other.

 Taking a political stand as a business owner is also fraught with risks when it is published on the Social media marketing platform as a controversial statement can go viral and harm the commercial interests of the firm.
 Even as the business owner may be having an affinity to some political ideology over another, it is better to discuss it in closed circles or directly with leaders of political parties if their actions are not in the public interest or in the interests of the industry.
-It would be better to take such issues to industry bodies such as the Confederation of British Industry, American Aluminium Association and so on.
-Such bodies which represent common interests of that group are in a better position to the lobby and air views on issues of regional and national importance.
+It would be better to take such issues to industry bodies such as the Confederation of British Industry, the American Aluminium Association, and so on.
+Such bodies which represent common interests of that group are in a better position to lobby and air views on issues of regional and national importance.

 3. Using it only as a free platform

 Social media marketing platform has both free and paid services.
 For individuals, free services are sufficient to connect with peers, friends, and acquaintances as there is no business motive attached to it.
 However, for businesses, there is a business motive behind having a presence in Social media marketing platforms.
 It should help create more awareness about its products, help in brand building, achieve more sales revenue and achieve a better return on investment (RoI).
-Many businessmen and enterprises feel that availing of free services are sufficient to boost business and don’t spend a penny on availing of value-added services, be it Twitter, Facebook or LinkedIn.
+Many businessmen and enterprises feel that availing of free services is sufficient to boost business and don’t spend a penny on availing of value-added services, be it Twitter, Facebook or LinkedIn.
 In the case of FB or Twitter, the increase in followers and likes or shares could be slower when only free services are availed, while a small investment in boosting can reap benefits in terms of increased likes or shares.

 Unlike business promotion through traditional channels such as newspapers, television, and radio or hoardings, the business needs to have external agencies to do the creative and release the promotional material.
 However, the Social media marketing promotions can be done in-house with the help of credit cards, online banking or Paypal for payments which can begin with a low budget of less than a dollar for boosting posts in FB.